Vincent-Zhenhao-ZHAO/COMP2281_VR-AI-Design-Thinking/README.md

       you can set the size of pen as well.
     - Whiteboard: There is a prefab called whiteboard in asset/whiteboard.
 You can just drop it in the scence and use it without set anything.
 You can also set the       size as well.
     - notes on the wall: if you want to change the information on the wall, just click the text, it will show left side, then click button/text.
 Then change things       on right side.

+4\.
+How to export the porject into Oculus Quest 2:

+    -   Connect laptop with Oculus Quest 2 and allow data access from Oculus Quest 2.
+    -   Go to Unity -> file -> Building Setting -> Select Android -> Run Device Select Oculus Quest 2 -> Build and Run
+    -   Open Oculus Quest 2 and follow the Player section.

 ## For Players:
     -   Required Equipment: Oculus Quest2 with at least 200MB memory
     -   Step to use the VR application: